Community Trauma and the Impact on Young Children

-Traumatic events, such as Ferguson, are especially difficult for parents who feel a tremendous responsibility in trying to make their children feel safe when they don’t themselves.
+Traumatic events, such as the shootings in Minneapolis-St. Paul, Baton Rouge, and Texas, are especially difficult for families and caregivers who feel a tremendous responsibility in trying to make their children feel safe when they don’t themselves.
 Whether you live in the traumatized community or on the periphery, we need to be mindful that our community may interpret events in very different and personal ways.

 We hope for healing, while remaining sensitive to the needs of young children and how they may be processing the conversations and scenes that play out again and again in the media.

 Even though they may not understand the meaning of what they see or hear, children are absorbing the images that surround them and are deeply impacted by the emotions of parents and other family members.

 We can help by modeling healthy emotions and instilling values like compassion and empathy to help young children navigate trauma.

 First, families and caregivers need to understand that community trauma may create the following symptoms: sleep difficulties like night terrors, changes in eating habits like loss of appetite or overeating, general irritability like outbursts or tearfulness, a sense of fear, anxiety and hopelessness.